nagative/prtable/README.md

 |contact      |references |foreign_key: true|

 ### Association
-- belongs_to :user
+- has_many :users
-- belongs_to :contact
+- has_many :contacts
-- belongs_to :story
+- has_many :stories
-- belongs_to :timeline
+- has_many :timelines